Sasikumar021/Expense-Tracker/README.md

 expenses by category, and generating weekly expense averages.

 ## Features

--Add an expense (Date, Description, Amount)
+1. Add an expense (Date, Description, Amount)
--View total expenses
+2. View total expenses
--Get expense minimization tips
+3. Get expense minimization tips
--Calculate weekly average expenses
+4. Calculate weekly average expenses
--View expenses by category
+5. View expenses by category
--Save expenses to an Excel file
+6. Save expenses to an Excel file
--Exit the application
+7. Exit the application

 ## Technologies Used
 Python (for core logic)